 FIG. 9.
-A summary of the $\epsilon \to 0$ extrapolated results, together with the exact values two-particle contribution (light solid line) and the two-, four-, and six-particle contributions (dark solid line).
+A summary of the continuum, $\epsilon \to 0$ extrapolated results for $\rho(E)$ , together with the exact two-particle contribution (light dashed line), the two-, four-, and six-particle contributions (dark solid line), and the 2-loop perturbative result (dark dotted line).
+Statistical and systematic errors due to the finite volume, continuum limit, and $\epsilon \to 0$ extrapolation are combined in quadrature as described in the text.